TaylorOD/braintree_integration/README.md

 - Axios is used for GET/POST requests in our index.html file.

 ### Getting Started/Requirements/Prerequisites/Dependencies

-Include any essential instructions for:
-- Getting it: Unzip the zip file in your root target folder.
+- Unzip the zip file in your root target folder.

-- Installing It: Add the gem "braintree" to your Ruby gem file.
-Then run "bundle install".
+- bundle install (installs braintree gem)

+- rails db:setup

+- EDITOR="code --wait" rails credentials:edit (assuming you're using VSCode as your editor)
+* (add credentials, see screenshot below, then close the text editor - This assumes your editor is VSCode)

+- rails server

+- Open your browser to localhost:3000.
+From there you will be able to input the test card numbers (currently listed as placeholder text) and click pay.
+You will receive confirmation that the transaction was created in your rails server and your browser console.

+---

-- Configuring It: This app stores environment variables config/credentials.yml.enc which is supported by Rails 5.x or higher.
+- Configuring Environment Variables: This app stores environment variables config/credentials.yml.enc which is supported by Rails 5.x or higher.
 This is an encrypted file so you will not be able to read it or edit it directly.
 The file config/master.key holds a small key (or "password") to decrypt the credentials file.

 To add your environment credentials:
 1. In your terminal project directory run: 'EDITOR="code --wait" rails credentials:edit' Your unencrypted credentials file will open in your code editor.